jayphil123/trAIn/README.md

 - Run `pip install -r requirements.txt`

 Step 3.)
-Create a .env file that contains the following content and modify tempPassword and my_new_databse to whatever values you'd like
+Create a .env file that contains the following content and modify tempPassword and my_new_databse to whatever values you'd like (password must match password in `bin/setup_postgre.sh`)

 ```
 DB_HOST=localhost